Manx Cat: Breed Profile & Characteristics

 Manx Cat Breed Origin & History

-The Manx originated on the Isle of Man in the Irish Sea, where the island's native shorthair cats often carried a dominant mutation that caused them to be tailless.
+Tailless Manx cats originated on the Isle of Man in the Irish Sea, where the island's native shorthair cats often carried a dominant mutation that caused them to be tailless.
 It's possible they arrived on the island when the Spanish Armada crashed there in 1588.
 The cats inhabiting the ship swam ashore, becoming the island's rodent control.

 It's also thought that Manx were introduced to the Isle of Man by Phoenician traders who took the cats from Japan.
 Vikings discovered these unique tailless cats and brought them aboard their ships.
 When they bred with different cats in other areas, the Manx also gained its longhair gene.
 They are thought to be the ancestors of today's Norwegian Forest Cats.

 According to the Cat Fanciers' Association, all Manx cats have at least one gene for a full tail.
 This means even two tailless Manx can produce a kitten with a normal tail.
 Manx kittens will also have various tail lengths, from full tail to no tail at all.
-Sometimes you'll see a variety of tail lengths within one single litter!
-But only Manx cats with a slight bump where their tail would be are eligible to compete in CFA cat shows.
+Only Manx cats with a slight bump where their tail would be are eligible to compete in CFA cat shows.
+They were represented in the first cat shows held in Great Britain.
+Their ancient legacy continues, as when CFA was founded in 1906, they were one of the founding breeds.

 Manx Cat Breed Personality

-The Manx cat is growing in popularity thanks to its unique looks and infectious personality.
-The Manx may be missing its tail, but they are still expressive and energetic cats who aren't held back by their genetic mutation.
+The Manx is growing in popularity thanks to its unique looks and infectious personality.
+It may be missing its tail, but they are still expressive and energetic cats who aren't held back by their genetic mutation.
+In fact, Manx cats are known to be impressive jumpers.

 Sturdy and tough, the Manx is also a great hunter.
 Keep birds safe from this jump-happy feline by keeping them indoors and providing a wide array of toys for them to chase and toss around.
 You'll often find your Manx racing around the house, chasing after balls and toy mice.
-Test their agility with a laser pointer or ribbon toy.
-You'll quickly notice that their lack of a tail doesn't hold them back!

-Manx are known to be very loyal cats.
+Manx are also known to be very loyal cats.
 Some will choose a favorite human to dutifully follow around while some Manx prefer to constantly interact with the entire household, regardless of age or species.
-They are gentle and affectionate once playtime is over, making them a great cuddling companion.
+If you're not paying attention to this tailless acrobat, they'll usually let out a few (or more) high-pitched, drawn-out meows.

 Manx Cat Breed Characteristics (Physical)